Phoenix Vinyl FAQ's

 How long will it take to process my order?

-During normal periods we say 7 to 10 Days from order to dispatch.
+During normal periods we say 7 to 10 Working Days (Not inclusive of weekend's) from order to dispatch.

 We strive to meet our delivery targets at all times, however, any timings given are estimates.
 This service can be very busy and at times of exceptional demand there may be further delays in the processing time.
 In the case of any unreasonable delay we’ll email you with updates on progress, Priority orders are available as a small cost, and in the case of Priority orders not being met, we’ll refund the Priority order charge.